-Funding health and social services is largely the responsibility of the provincial and federal governments.
-The City has a role to play in leveraging its municipal tools and developing key partnerships with senior government, boards and agencies to support a range of programs and services (see Figure 8.1).
+Funding health and social services is the primary responsibility of the provincial and federal governments.
+The City has a role to play in leveraging its municipal tools and developing key partnerships with senior government, boards and agencies to support a range of programs and services.